AREAS IN A HOPE CENTER

 We don’t just provide access to appropriate medical care.
 Children are also educated in good health practices and personal hygiene so that they can stay free of preventable diseases.

-“OneChild’s [Hope Centers] are God’s instrument to change lives…praise be to God that I am still in my faith.”– Genn (graduated child resident at OneChild’s Hope Center in Phillipines)
+“OneChild’s [Hope Centers] are God’s instrument to change lives…praise be to God that I am still in my faith.”– Genn (graduated enrolled child at OneChild’s Hope Center in Phillipines)

-Despite challenges at home “I find hope and encouragement at [my] Hope Center”– Adrienna (current child resident at OneChild’s Hope Center in the Dominican Republic)
+Despite challenges at home “I find hope and encouragement at [my] Hope Center”– Adrienna (current enrolled child at OneChild’s Hope Center in the Dominican Republic)

 “I want to thank [God]” OneChild’s Hope Center in our community “changed everything”.
 OneChild “gives me food, good clothes to wear and they help me in school”.

 At the Hope Center I learned to “love God… and I learned that He has special purpose for my life.
-I hold onto that promise”– Antony (Current child resident at OneChild Hope Center)
+I hold onto that promise”– Antony (Current enrolled child at OneChild Hope Center)

 “Children come to be fed, play with their friends, and know Jesus, which is far greater than any physical need we can meet.
 The center is so loved.
 We usually have to ask children to leave and go home in the evenings!”– Dixon, Pastor of Celebration Church of Zimbabwe